Back to blogs

 Unlike traditional lenders, Nexo operates a crypto-backed line of credit, allowing users to draw funds as needed.
 Rates are determined by Nexo's Loyalty Tier system, which is based on the ratio of NEXO tokens held in a user's portfolio:

-• Platinum Tier users can access rates as low as 2.9% APR, but only if they hold at least 10% of their portfolio in NEXO tokens and maintain an LTV of 20% or lower.
+- Platinum Tier users can access standard rates of 10.9% APR, or as low as 1.9% APR on a low-cost credit line, but only if they hold at least 10% of their portfolio in NEXO tokens and maintain a sufficiently low LTV.

-Nexo allows borrowing up to 70% LTV, but the system is dynamic, with variable rates and rehypothecation of collateral common across all tiers.
+For Bitcoin collateral specifically, Nexo supports up to 50% LTV.
+The system is dynamic, with variable rates that adjust based on tier and LTV.
 For borrowers who prefer a revolving line of credit tied to their portfolio balance, Nexo provides flexibility, though at the cost of higher complexity and platform-based risks.

 Unchained Capital

-Unchained Capital offers Bitcoin-only loans focused on commercial borrowers, leveraging a multisig custody model.
+Unchained Capital offers Bitcoin-only loans for commercial and business borrowers, leveraging a multisig custody model.
+As of 2024, Unchained stopped originating consumer loans and now focuses exclusively on business lending.
 Keys are distributed among Unchained, the borrower, and a third-party agent, ensuring no single party can access the BTC unilaterally.

 The program features:

-Unchained’s structure is ideal for institutions prioritizing decentralization and security, though it may feel less accessible to smaller borrowers.
+Unchained's structure is ideal for businesses prioritizing decentralization and security, but individual borrowers should look elsewhere.

 Strike